szabgab/perlmaven.com/sites/en/pages/what-return-is-expected.md

 ## What type of data structure is expected from us?

-In this example I created a function cleverly named <b>func</b> with the only goal to print the name of the specific context in which the function was called in.
+In this example I created a function cleverly named **func** with the only goal to print the name of the specific context in which the function was called in.

 Values can be VOID if the result of the function is not assigned to any variable and it is not used in any other way.